MaiJi97/Leetcode/README.md

       3) Repeat step 3

    If have the possibility to visit a node repeatedly, will need to track and if the node has already been visited before adding it to a queue. </br>

+   Note: </br>
+   - In each iteration, add neighbors to the queue.
+What are the neighbors? 视具体情况决定。</br>
-   Break条件 when the queue becomes empty. </br>
+   - When to break the iteration?
+When the queue becomes empty. </br>

    a.
 Level Order Traversal through Queue </br>